uclamii/model_tuner/README.md

 ## Acknowledgements

 This work was supported by the UCLA Medical Informatics Institute (MII) and the Clinical and Translational Science Institute (CTSI).
-Special thanks to Dr. Alex Bui for his invaluable guidance and support, and to Panayiotis Petousis for his original contributions to this codebase.
+Special thanks to Dr. Alex Bui for his invaluable guidance and support, and to Panayiotis Petousis, PhD, for his original contributions to this codebase.